St. Philip's Church (Brunswick Town, North Carolina): Architecture

 The ruins consist of four brick walls, as well as graves located inside and outside of the church.
 The bricks used for construction were imported from England and the walls measure three feet (0.91 m) thick.
 The building is 76 feet, six inches (23.3 m) long, 53 feet, three inches (16.2 m) wide, and 24 feet, four inches (7.4 m) high.
 The floor and roof were destroyed in the fire, as well as the three doors and eleven windows that measured fifteen by seven feet (4.6 m x 2.1 m).
 The church floor was made of wood, except for the aisles which featured one-foot-square (0.3 m) brick tiles that formed the shape of a cross.
 The pews were wooden and the Governor's pew was raised above the others.
 Twelve burial sites are located inside the church and there are several graves remaining outside of the structure that were not desecrated by Union troops.

+Notable burials

 Notable people buried at St. Philip's Church include Arthur Dobbs, Governor Benjamin Smith, and Supreme Court Associate Justice Alfred Moore.